plone/plone.restapi-client/docs/actions/content.md

 ## Delete Content

+### Mutation function

+Use the `deleteContentMutation` function to get the mutation for deleting content at a given path.

+### Hook

-This function can be used to delete content at the given path.
+Use the `useDeleteContent` hook to delete content at a given path.

-- Function name: `deleteContentMutation`

 ### Parameters